-It is important to know the location of the controls and switches, so the pilot can operate them without needing to look at them.
-At this stage of their training the student should be familiar with the aeroplane.
+It's important to know the location of the controls and switches, so the pilot can operate them without needing to look at them.
+At this stage of their training, the student should be familiar with the aeroplane.

 Review ATC light signals.

-Discuss the particular approach lighting available at the aerodrome, and how it is to be used, eg PAPI.
+Discuss the particular approach lighting available at the aerodrome, and how it's to be used, eg, PAPI.
 Check that the student can decode the lighting codes, and they know where to find the decodes for those they cannot.